IndorewalaA/textbook-reviews-remastered/README.md

-API Key file needed for full functionality!
-Message me to receive it.
+API Key files needed for full functionality!
+Message me to receive them.
 This project uses Next.JS, TypeScript, Tailwind CSS, and Firebase (solely for Auth atm).

 First, install the required dependencies in BOTH the frontend and backend folders.: